dl1bz/deskhpsdr/README.md

 The focus is clear fonie/SSB & digimodes, less CW. deskHPSDR has more added options integraded from the WDSP library like pihpsdr, especially tools for the WDSP RX and TX audio chain, and they are all user-acessible and user-adjustable (pihpsdr has many things only "hardcoded" without user-access). deskHPSDR support **max. two RX**, although some SDR hardware supports more, like the Hermes Lite 2 with up to four RX slices.

 deskHPSDR **is not made** as a "measurement tool" or for other, very special purposes where SDR devices are used (e.g. SDR Lab, IF-tap, IF-/Panadapter-Mode).
 There are other, more specialized apps for such cases - use these for your special purposes.
 It's - not more, not less - a SDR transceiver GUI frontend for use in hamradio which will be actively and continuously developed.
 All things outside the hamradio universe are generally not supported by this app.
-The support for commercial SDR products is limited, because they are mostly not Open Source hardware like the Hermes Lite 2. deskHPSDR is Open Source and a full non-commercial hobby software project by DL1BZ, which can be used completely free without any kind of payments, but respect all copyrights.
+The support for commercial SDR products is limited, because they are mostly not Open Source hardware like the Hermes Lite 2. deskHPSDR is Open Source and a full non-commercial hobby software project by DL1BZ, which can be used completely free without any kind of payments, but with full respect of all copyrights around the app deskHPSDR.

 **deskHPSDR need a screen size 1280x600 at minimum or higher** for best GUI experiences, that's one of the difference against piHPSDR. deskHPSDR hasn't a special Client-Server-Mode like pihpsdr (make no sense, we HAVE network-connected SDR devices yet).